 reference picture list: A list of reference pictures that is used for inter prediction or inter-layer prediction of a P or B slice.

-target output layer: A layer that is to be output.
+target output layer: A layer that is to be output and is one of the output layers of the output layer set with index olsIdx such that TargetOptLayerSetIdx is equal to olsIdx.

 trailing picture: A picture that is in the same layer as the associated IRAP picture and follows the associated IRAP picture in output order.